jsconf/2018.jsconf.eu/contents/news/rough-schedule.md

 - Breakfast from 8:30.
 - Grand opening at 09:30 (Seriously, do not miss this).
 - Detailed timetable will be published in May.
+[Full list of talks.](/speakers/)
 - Dinner at around 19:30.
 - Evening program from 21:00.

 ## June 3, Sunday: **JSConf EU Day 2**, Arena Berlin

 - Breakfast from 9:00.
 - Detailed timetable will be published in May.
+[Full list of talks.](/speakers/)
 - Closing remarks and family photo from 19:00.
 - After party (Location TBA) from 19:30.